 The unofficial motto of the Lone Star State is “Don’t Mess with Texas,” in part, because we take our Texas pride very seriously: our football, our barbecue and our cowboy boots.
 Customers of Texas Traditions, the legendary custom boot makers based in our birthplace of Austin, can attest to this.
 With a three-year waitlist for new customers and a turnaround time of 13 months for old ones, Texas Traditions means business when it comes to their boots.

-What excites you the most about your job?
-I love making finely-crafted boots of vintage designs, mining past and brining back patterns form the golden age of boot-making, which was between 1930 and 1950.
+I love making finely-crafted boots of vintage designs, mining past and bringing back patterns form the golden age of boot-making, which was between 1930 and 1950.